Built-in tool execution

 | Local access | No | Yes |

-Use Built-in for server-side operations with low latency.
-Use Client-Side for local resource access.
+Use built-in tools for server-side operations with low latency.
+Use client-side tools for local resource access.

 |---|---|---|